|Country of Origin||Finland|

 Origin And History

-The Finnish Spitz were originally tribal dogs used of hunt squirrels to bear.
+The Finnish Spitz was originally tribal dogs used of hunt squirrels to bear.
 Later, they became popular hunting game birds called capercaillie and black grouse.
 Because the tribes migrated over time they used to breed their dog according to the familial and geographical needs.

 Due to the change in transportation and roadways, people started migrating to the land where Finnish Spitz lived and began mating their own dogs with Finnish Spitz however, they were close to extinction.

 One of this early colonizer, Hugo Ross and Hugo Sandberg from Helsinki saw the breed hunting and decided to save the breed.
 Hugo Ross bred the dogs for 30 years.
-Similarly, Hugo Sandberg wrote an article for
+Similarly, Hugo Sandberg wrote an article for th

 In 1892, The Finnish Kennel Club officially recognized the breed and was given the official name “Finnish Spitz” in 1897.
-In 1927, the first ever Finnish Spitz arrived in England and were popular enough to warrant registration with The Kennel Club Of England.
+In 1927, the first-ever Finnish Spitz arrived in England and were popular enough to warrant registration with The Kennel Club Of England.

 The Finnish Spitz Club of America was founded in 1975 and was accepted into the American Miscellaneous Class in 1983.
 Similarly, in 1988 the breed became eligible to compete at AKC-licensed events as the non-sporting group.

 Finnish Spitz loves the company of a child as they need people who can spend most of the time with them.
 A house with children is the best place for a Finnish Spitz.
 They will get along perfectly and are likely to play the whole day.